 Goodwill represents the excess of the purchase price paid over the fair value of the net assets of an acquired business.
 Goodwill is subject to impairment testing if triggered in the interim, and if not, on an annual basis.
 The Company has selected July 31 as the annual impairment testing date.
 The first step of the goodwill impairment test compares the fair value of a reporting unit (as defined) with its carrying amount, including goodwill.
 If the fair value of the reporting unit exceeds its carrying amount, goodwill is not considered impaired.
 However, if the carrying amount exceeds the fair value, the Company should recognize an impairment charge for the amount by which the carrying amount exceeds the fair value, not to exceed the total amount of goodwill allocated to that reporting unit.
-See Note 3, Goodwill and Intangibles Assets, of the consolidated financial statements for further discussion of the July 31, 2022 and 2021 annual impairment test results.
-The Company monitors for triggering events outside of the annual impairment assessment date and no potential triggers were identified through September 30, 2022.
+See Note 3, Goodwill and Intangibles Assets, for further discussion of the July 31, 2023 and 2022 annual impairment test results.
+The Company monitors for triggering events outside of the annual impairment assessment date and no potential triggers were identified through September 30, 2023.

 Intangible assets consist of identifiable intangibles acquired or recognized in the accounting for the acquisition of a business and include such items as a trade name, a non-compete agreement, below market lease, customer relationships and order backlog.
 Intangible assets are amortized over their useful lives ranging from one year to ten years.
-Identifiable intangible assets assessment for impairment is evaluated when events and circumstances warrant such a review, as noted within Note 1, Summary of Significant Accounting Policies - Asset Impairment, of the consolidated financial statements.
+Identifiable intangible assets assessment for impairment is evaluated when events and circumstances warrant such a review, as noted within Note 1, Summary of Significant Accounting Policies - Long-Lived Asset Impairment for further discussion.

-I. NET (LOSS) PER SHARE
+I. NET LOSS PER SHARE